Media Accreditation & Tools

 Set in a beautiful, accessible conservation area with campgrounds on Guelph Lake, our summer festival is world-renowned as one of Canada’s most progressive, environmentally conscious, completely non-commercial community celebrations.
 We create a village on Guelph Lake Island that we fill with music, dance, drumming, food, crafts, and more.

-Any media inquiries can be directed to media [AT] hillsidefestival.ca
+Any media inquiries can be directed to marketing [AT] hillsidefestival.ca

-For photos, please ensure proper credit is given to the respective photographers
+Photo Archive (NOTE: Please ensure proper credit is given to the respective photographers)

 - 2017 Volunteer Program of the Year Award from Festivals & Events Ontario

 - 2017 Ontario Volunteer Service Awards were awarded to six of our volunteers